Talking Tom & Friends: Characters

-Apps
+Games

 Talking Tom

 Talking Tom (officially named as Talking Tom Cat) is an app released on June 26, 2010, by Outfit7, in which the title character, Tom, repeats anything said to him in a high-pitched voice, and interacts with the user.

-Talking Baby Hippo

-Talking Baby Hippo was an app released on July 16, 2010 in which the user interacts with a pink baby hippo which could repeat the words which the user says.
-It was removed from the app store in late 2016.

 Talking Ben

 Talking Ben (officially named as Talking Ben the Dog) is an app released in 2011 in which the user interacts with Ben.
 The character has been featured in numerous apps, and in every web series.

-Talking Tom 2

-Talking Tom 2 (officially named as Talking Tom Cat 2) is the sequel to Talking Tom, released in 2011.
-It retains most of the features of its predecessor, adding its own features and improved graphics.

-Talking News

-Talking News (officially named as Talking Tom and Ben News) is an app released in 2011, in which Talking Tom and Talking Ben act as TV news anchors, repeating whatever is recorded and pulling pranks on each other.

-Talking Pierre

-Talking Pierre is an app released in 2011 in which the user interacts with a parrot named Pierre.
-Pierre has appeared in only one web series since being introduced — Talking Friends.

-Talking Ginger

-Talking Ginger is an app released in 2012 that lets the user interact with an orange kitten named Ginger and get him ready for bed.
-The character has been featured in numerous apps, and in every web series.

 Talking Angela

 Talking Angela is an app released in 2012 that was the target of a mudslinging campaign in which various individuals alleged that the app was created by paedophiles with the intent of tracking children, though no legitimate evidence was found proving the claims.

-Talking Ginger 2

-Talking Ginger 2 (formerly Ginger's Birthday) is an app released in 2013, featuring Ginger.
-It allows the user to interact with Ginger at his birthday party.
-Until April 2014, the app was known as Ginger's Birthday.

-Talking Ben AI

-Talking Ben AI features Ben as a virtual assistant who responds to users' queries using AI.
-It was soft-launched in South Africa, Slovenia and Cyprus on August 29, 2023, on Android.

-Video games

 My Talking Tom

 My Talking Tom is a virtual pet video game released on November 11, 2013, that allows the user to take care of Tom as he grows, and rename and customise him.